 You must complete the official withdrawal process in one of these three ways no later than the 10th week of classes of any semester, the end of the fifth week of an eight-week summer session, or proportionate time for a shorter session.
 If you do not withdraw in any of the ways described, you will receive grades in all courses for which you were registered.

 Tuition refunds are governed by the University of Wisconsin Board of Regents Fee Refund Schedule, issued annually.
 The date your withdrawal is completed officially is the date used for calculating tuition refunds.
+See the Withdrawal and the Refund Schedule pages in the Business Office section of this website for complete information.

 Any student who withdraws from two consecutive semesters will not be eligible to enroll without seeking readmission.
 (This does not affect students who enroll for an original credit load of less than six credits in each of two consecutive semesters.)
 Due to federal regulations that govern Student Financial Aid, you may owe a repayment of your financial aid if you withdraw from the University.
 Withdrawing from school may also affect your future eligibility for financial aid if you do not fulfill the Satisfactory Academic Progress policy requirements.
+Please see the Academic Progress and Withdrawal page in the Financial Aid section of the website for complete information.

 Contact your campus Student Affairs Office if you have questions about financial aid and/or withdrawing.